daliborkoenig/google-homepage/README.md

-first project on odin project
+first project on odin project, making the google homepage